 6.4 Are rice and beans gluten-free?

-Yes, both rice and beans are naturally gluten-free, making them great options for individuals with gluten sensitivities or celiac disease.
+Yes , both rice and beans are naturally gluten-free , so they’re safe for people with gluten intolerance or celiac disease .

 Conclusion